 Configure in iOS Settings → ElectroSpotmatic → Image Alignment Algorithm:

-Aligned images are cropped: This is expected - images are cropped to the common intersection after alignment
+Aligned images are cropped: This is expected — images are cropped to the area they all share after alignment.